publications

 Modern devices often require wireless communication interfaces and therefore contain both digital, analog, and RF electronics.
 The term “Screaming Channels” denotes a leakage of sensitive information that occurs when side-channel leakage is accidentally broadcast by the radio transmitter alongside the intentional wireless communication, making it possible to recover cryptographic secrets from a large distance.
 Mixed-signal chips, containing both digital and radio blocks on the same chip, are especially vulnerable to Screaming Channels.

-- NDSSEdgeTDC: On the Security of Time Difference of Arrival Measurements in CAN Bus SystemsMarc Roeschlin, Giovanni Camurati, Pascal Brunner, Mridula Singh, and Srdjan CapkunIn Network and Distributed System Security Symposium (NDSS) 2023, 2023
+- EdgeTDC: On the Security of Time Difference of Arrival Measurements in CAN Bus SystemsMarc Roeschlin, Giovanni Camurati, Pascal Brunner, Mridula Singh, and Srdjan CapkunIn Network and Distributed System Security Symposium (NDSS 2023), 2023

 A Controller Area Network (CAN bus) is a message-based protocol for intra-vehicle communication designed mainly with robustness and safety in mind.
 In real-world deployments, CAN bus does not offer common security features such as message authentication.
 Due to the fact that automotive suppliers need to guarantee interoperability, most manufacturers rely on a decade-old standard (ISO 11898) and changing the format by introducing MACs is impractical.
 Research has therefore suggested to address this lack of authentication with CAN bus Intrusion Detection Systems (IDSs) that augment the bus with separate modules.
 IDSs attribute messages to the respective sender by measuring physical-layer features of the transmitted frame.
 Those features are based on timings, voltage levels, transients and, as of recently, Time Difference of Arrival (TDoA) measurements.
 In this work, we show that TDoA-based approaches presented in prior art are vulnerable to novel spoofing and poisoning attacks.
 We describe how those proposals can be fixed and present our own method called EdgeTDC.
 Unlike existing methods, EdgeTDC does not rely on Analog-to-digital converters (ADCs) with high sampling rate and high dynamic range to capture the signals at sample level granularity.
 Our method uses time-to-digital converters (TDCs) to detect the edges and measure their timings.
 Despite being inexpensive to implement, TDCs offer low latency, high location precision and the ability to measure every single edge (rising and falling) in a frame.
 Measuring each edge makes analog sampling redundant and allows the calculation of statistics that can even detect tampering with parts of a message.
 Through extensive experimentation, we show that EdgeTDC can successfully thwart masquerading attacks in the CAN system of modern vehicles.

-- IACR TCHESMCRank: Monte Carlo Key Rank Estimation for Side-Channel Security EvaluationsGiovanni Camurati, Matteo Dell’Amico, and François-Xavier StandaertIACR Transactions on Cryptographic Hardware and Embedded Systems, 2023
+- MCRank: Monte Carlo Key Rank Estimation for Side-Channel Security EvaluationsGiovanni Camurati, Matteo Dell’Amico, and François-Xavier StandaertIACR Transactions on Cryptographic Hardware and Embedded Systems (IACR CHES 2023), 2023

 Key rank estimation provides a measure of the effort that the attacker has to spend bruteforcing the key of a cryptographic algorithm, after having gained some information from a side channel attack.
 We present MCRank, a novel method for key rank estimation based on Monte Carlo sampling.
 MCRank provides an unbiased estimate of the rank and a confidence interval.
 Its bounds rapidly become tight for increasing sample size, with a corresponding linear increase of the execution time.
 When applied to evaluate an AES-128 implementation, MCRank can be orders of magnitude faster than the state-of-the-art histogram-based enumeration method for comparable bound tightness.
 It also scales better than previous work for large keys, up to 2048 bytes.
 Besides its conceptual simplicity and efficiency, MCRank can assess for the first time the security of large keys even if the probability distributions given the side channel leakage are not independent between subkeys, which occurs, for example, when evaluating the leakage security of an AES-256 implementation.